Background information and experiment design

 Background

-There are approximately 570 coffee shops in the Netherlands spread across 102 municipalities.
+There are approximately 570 ‘coffee shops’ (the local term for cannabis cafés) in the Netherlands spread across 102 municipalities.
 The government tolerates the sale of cannabis by coffee shops to consumers under strict conditions.
-This means that there is no criminal penalty for selling weed and hash.
-But the production and supply of cannabis to coffee shops is not tolerated and is illegal.
+This means that coffee shops are not prosecuted under criminal law for selling weed and hash.

+The production and supply of cannabis is not tolerated and is illegal.
 In the 1970s, the Netherlands introduced its policy of tolerance for the sale of cannabis in coffee shops to separate the markets for hard and soft drugs.
-But this approach has brought its own set of problems with regard to public order, public health and crime that undermines society.
-There is growing public pressure to address these issues.
+But this policy has brought its own set of problems with regard to public order, public health and crime that undermines society, and there is growing public pressure to address these problems.

-In the 2017-2021 coalition agreement the government undertook to conduct a small-scale experiment up to 10 municipalities.
+In the 2017-2021 coalition agreement the government undertook to conduct a small-scale experiment in up to 10 municipalities.

 Design